googleinterns/calcite/site/_docs/reference.md

 | SUBSTRING(string FROM integer)  | Returns a substring of a character string starting at a given point
 | SUBSTRING(string FROM integer FOR integer) | Returns a substring of a character string starting at a given point with a given length
 | INITCAP(string)            | Returns *string* with the first letter of each word converter to upper case and the rest to lower case.
 Words are sequences of alphanumeric characters separated by non-alphanumeric characters.
+| CASESPECIFIC()             | Compare two string either in CASE SPECIFIC or NOT CASE SPECIFIC

 Not implemented: